NOAA-PMEL/WRC-TUG/README.md

 # WRC Technology User Group Collaborative Repository

 Thanks for stopping by!

 Please feel free to contribute ideas or ask for help by starting a new issue.

-We hope to grow this repository with resolved issues being moved to either examples or documentation done via the Wiki.
+We aim to grow this repository by adding code examples to the file tree and documentation to the [Wiki](https://github.com/NOAA-PMEL/WRC-TUG/wiki).

 All contributions welcome! :rocket: